aegomez/algorithm-problems/README.md

 1. Maximum value of an array without using loops.
 2. Display the numbers from 1 to 100 without using loops/conditionals.
 3. Find the largest area formed by rectangles of 1's in a binary matrix.
+4. Find groups of 1's in an MxN matrix.

 ## Author